rfg81/hubitat-daikin-wifi/README.md

 # Hubitat driver - Daikin WiFi Split System

-Add driver code to hub and add new device type Daikin WiFi Split System Hubitat.
+Add driver code from daikin-wifi-split-system-hubitat.groovy to hub and add new device type Daikin WiFi Split System Hubitat.

 Settings should be self-explanatory.
 Be careful using refresh interval 1 minute, its barely supported.